Hooverphonic: 2007–2008: The President of the LSD Golf Club

 In an interview for the Spanish TV program Nosolomusica, Alex Callier gave some hints of a new, more psychedelic orientation for the band's forthcoming music.
 During a show in Moscow (October 2007), the band revealed the first single of the new album, "Expedition Impossible".

 The President of the LSD Golf Club was released in October 2007 in Belgium and the Netherlands.
-The album was released in Europe in March 2008.
-Following the release, the lead singer of the band, Geike Arnaert, announced on 10 October 2008 she would be leaving the band to pursue a solo career.
-Arnaert had been working on solo material for a few months.
+The album was released in the rest of Europe in March 2008.
+Following the release, Geike Arnaert announced on 10 October 2008 she would be leaving the band to pursue a solo career and had been working on solo material for a few months.
 The last concert Hooverphonic did with Geike was on 13 December 2008 in Tele-Club, Ekaterinburg, Russia.
 It was filmed by the local MTV station and was shown on Russian TV in 2009.